 4.3 Other Important Amendments.
 Other significant amendments took effect in 1986, 1997, 2004, 2005, 2006, 2013, and 2016.
 The 1986 amendment to Canon 6(C) clarified a judge's duty to report compensation.
 The 1997 amendments to Canon 5 related to political activities.
 The 2004 amendments to Canons 3 and 5 related to public statements and political activities.
 The 2005 amendment to Canon 2C prohibits a judge from knowingly holding membership in an unlawfully discriminatory organization.
 The 2006 amendment to Canon 5 related to political activities.
+The 2006 amendment to Canon 5 related to political organization.
+The 2006 amendment to Canon 5 related to political activities.
 The 2013 amendments related to public reporting and campaign obligations under the Campaign Finance and Public Disclosure laws.